BlanchetteLab/RefHiC/SR/README.md

 2. Training:
 <pre>refhic sr train TRAINDATA VALDATA PREFIX</pre>

+You can use scripts in https://doi.org/10.5281/zenodo.7761968 to reproduce our experiments.
 ## Citation
 If you use RefHiC in your work, please cite our paper: